-Dissolved Oxygen - Primary Season - Streams
+Primary Season - Streams and Rivers

-- 1. Temporal requirements - Discrete , short term, and long-term continuous data - o Data must be collected during the primary season. - o "Primary season" is defined, in Reg.
-2, as the time of year when water temperatures are less than or equal to 22 degrees Celsius; generally mid September to mid May. - Long-term continuous data - o Year round. - 2.
-Minimum data distribution and quantity requirements - Discrete data - o Ten (10) discrete samples are needed to make dissolved oxygen attainment decisions. - o Discrete data must be evenly distributed throughout the primary season. - o Discrete data must be distributed over at least two primary seasons. - Long-term continuous data - O Data must cover ten (10) of twelve (12) calendar months - At least 80% of each month (as defined by 80% if readings) must be present for that month to be used. - o Readings must be at least hourly.
-Data sets with sub-hourly readings (15 minutes, for example) will be combined in to hourly averages. - Continuous data must cover consecutive months for at least two thirds of primary season with at least hourly readings. - 3.
-Spatial requirements - For lakes and reservoirs, samples are to be taken within the epilimnion (if present).
-Sample depth shall not exceed two (2) meters.
-None that are not already covered in Phase I requirements.
+- 1. Temporal requirements - Discrete and long-term continuous data - O Data must be collected during the primary season. - "Primary season" is defined as the time of year when water temperatures are less than or equal to 22 degrees Celsius. - 2.
+Minimum data distribution and quantity requirements - Discrete data - Ten (10) discrete samples are needed to make dissolved oxygen attainment decisions. - o Discrete data must be evenly distributed throughout the primary season. - o Discrete data must be distributed over at least two primary seasons. - Long-term continuous data - o Data must be evenly distributed throughout the primary season. - At least 90% of each day (as defined by 90% of readings) must be present for that day to be used. - At least 90% of each month (as defined by 90% if readings) must be present for that month to be used. - Readings must be at least hourly.
+Data sets with sub-hourly readings (15 minutes, for example) will be calculated into an hourly average. - 3.
+Spatial requirements - None that are not already covered in Phase I requirements.

-Dissolved Oxygen - Critical Season - Streams
+Critical Season - Streams and Rivers

-- 1. Temporal requirements - Discrete, Short-term, and Long-term continuous data - o Data must be collected during the critical season. - "Critical season" is defined, in Reg.
-2, as the time of year when water temperatures are greater than 22 degrees Celsius; generally mid May to mid September. - Long-term continuous data - o Year round. - 2.
-Minimum data distribution and quantity requirements - Discrete Ddata - Ten (10) discrete samples are needed to make dissolved oxygen attainment decisions. - o Discrete data must be evenly distributed throughout the critical season. - o Discrete data must be distributed over at least two seasons. - Short-term continuous data
+- 1. Temporal requirements - Discrete, Short-term, and Long-term continuous data - o Data must be collected during the critical season. - "Critical season" is defined as the time of year when water temperatures are greater than 22 degrees Celsius. - Long-term continuous data - o Year round. - 2.
+Minimum data distribution and quantity requirements - Discrete data

-- o Two (2) diel deployments of no less than seventy-two (72) hours each with at least hourly readings are required for attainment decisions. - o Diel deployments must be taken at least two weeks (14 days) apart. - The two diel deployments must be within the same year.
+- Ten (10) discrete samples are needed to make dissolved oxygen attainment decisions. - o Discrete data must be evenly distributed throughout the critical season. - O Discrete data must be distributed over at least two seasons. - Short-term continuous data - Two (2) diel deployments of no less than seventy-two (72) hours each with at least hourly readings are required for attainment decisions. - Diel deployments must be taken at least two weeks (14 days) apart beginning post-retrieval. - The two diel deployments must be within the same year.
 You may have multiple years within the POR, but each year must have two deployments.
-Years need not be consecutive. - Long-term continuous data - Continuous data must cover consecutive months for at least two thirds of critical season with at least hourly readings. - o Data must cover ten (10) calendar months (January through December). - At least 80% of each month (as defined by 80% of readings) must be present for that month to be used. - o Readings must be at least hourly.
-Data sets with sub-hourly readings (every 15 minutes, for example) will be combined into an hourly average.
+Multiple years need not be consecutive. - Long-term continuous data - o Data must be evenly distributed throughout the primary season. - At least 90% of each day (as defined by 90% of readings) must be present for that day to be used. - At least 90% of each month (as defined by 90% of readings) must be present for that month to be used. - Readings must be at least hourly.
+Data sets with sub-hourly readings (every 15 minutes, for example) will be calculated into hourly averages.